New Zealand Railways Corporation: Break up and asset sales

 The Fourth Labour Government passed the New Zealand Railways Corporation Restructuring Act 1990 on 28 August of that year.
 New Zealand Rail Limited (NZRL) was established as a Crown Transferee Company under the provisions of the Act, and took over NZRC's rail transport and shipping activities, including the railway tracks, on 28 October 1990.
 NZRL leased the railway corridor from NZRC for $1 per year.
 Branding initially remained unchanged, except that suburban passenger trains were rebranded Cityrail.

 Non-core assets remained with NZRC prior to their disposal.
 Many of these assets were written down by the Government, for $830 million.
 Speedlink Parcels was sold to New Zealand Post, and InterCity bus services were sold in 1991 to InterCity Group, a group of four of the country's largest private coach companies – Ritchies Coachlines, Tranzit, PTL Route Services and Nelson SBL.
 Railway stations in Auckland, Rotorua, Christchurch, Dunedin, Napier and Oamaru were sold, along with substantial tracts of land previously used for rail operations.
 Cityline bus services were sold to various purchasers.
+Railway Houses for staff accommodation were sold, starting from 1989.

 National rail landowner

 Ownership of the railway corridor underneath the tracks remained with NZRC, which managed the lease of the land to New Zealand Rail Limited.
-NZRC was also tasked with disposing of the remaining surplus railway land.
+NZRC was also tasked with disposing of the remaining surplus railway land, some buildings and the remaining railway houses.
 The remainder was then transferred to Land Information New Zealand on 1 January 1994.
 Following privatisation of New Zealand Rail Limited in 1993, the company was renamed Tranz Rail in 1995, until acquired by Toll Holdings in 2004.
 A separate deal transferred ownership of the Auckland metropolitan rail network from Tranz Rail to the Government in 2001.
 As part of Toll's acquisition of Tranz Rail, the Government re-acquired the rail track infrastructure from Toll and signed the National Rail Access Agreement.